 The tail rises upwards while the nose is much rounder and flatter.

-On a popsicle skateboard, also known as a trick board, it can be hard to identify the nose and tail.
+On a popsicle skateboard, also known as a trick skateboard, it can be hard to identify the nose and tail.

-In such cases, you’ll need to look on the underside of the board.
+In such cases, you’ll need to look on the underside of the skateboard.